kmotrebski/gas-s3-url-generator/README.md

 To do this you need to generate so called "signed" URLs but the logic responsible for it is quite complex.
 You can check [AWS documentation](https://docs.aws.amazon.com/AmazonS3/latest/API/sigv4-query-string-auth.html) if you don't belive!

-This helper function does all of it and you can use it as simple function directly in your cell formulas: `=getS3SignedGetUrl("bucket_name", "path/to/file.csv")`!
+This helper function does all of it and you can use it in a simple way directly in your cell formulas: `=getS3SignedGetUrl("bucket_name", "path/to/file.csv")`!

 ##### Use case scenario

 It may look like this: `production DB` => `script running daily/hourly` => `data uploaded into S3` => `data pulled into Google Sheets`.
-Data uploaded into S3 can be in a from of CSV file.
+Data uploaded into S3 can be in a form of CSV file.
 You can use `IMPORTDATA()` function to populate columns.
 You can also set up triggers in your spreadsheet settings that will download data even every minute.
-This will make your reports/charts updated.
+This will make your reports/charts always up-to-date and completely automatic.

 ### Prerequisites

 - Private S3 bucket with some files (aka objects) uploaded that you now want to import into your spreadsheet, e.g. some `*.csv` file
 - Security credentials (access keys) with read access to the bucket, [read more here](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys)
-- Google Sheet document that you want to pull data into
+- Google Sheet document that you want to download data into

 ### Installation

+It's about single copy&paste:

  - open Google Spreadsheet document or create new one, go to Script Editor by `Tools` > `Script Editor`
  - In Script Editor add a `UrlGenerator.gs` file this way: `File` > `New` -> `Script file`.
 Copy&paste contents of `UrlGenerator.gs` file from this repository, [it is here](https://raw.githubusercontent.com/kmotrebski/gas-s3-url-generator/master/UrlGenerator.gs)